HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/post_processing.rst

 Homogeneous periods are defined using NDVI at vegetated sites.
 We first define a reference period through manual analysis of images from sites and conversations with site owners and calculate the standard deviation of the NDVI in this period.
 The homogeneous periods are then defined as periods where a rolling standard deviation of NDVI is below 1.5 times the reference standard deviation.
+Any measurements outside these homogeneous periods are removed.

 .. figure:: NDVI_LOBE.png
    :width: 600px